exciteproject/EXannotator/README.md

 2. Next, you should find the reference section in each file
 3. Then select reference strings in text file, compare it with the original text in pdf and add ```<ref>``` and ```</ref>``` tags to the beginning and the end of each reference by click on related button.
 4. Finlay save it as a XML file.
+5. A live demo is available for this tool in this address: [here](http://excite.west.uni-koblenz.de/refanno/index.html)
+6. Watch our brief video tutorial to learn how to use this tool: [here](https://www.youtube.com/watch?v=QSiqIHts23I&t=21s)
 #### Sample File To Use
 There are some sample files to test **EXRef-Identifier** [here](https://github.com/exciteproject/EXannotator/tree/master/Files_for_test/EXRef-Segmentation).
 These samples consists of layout file which extracted from a sample pdf by [Refex](https://github.com/exciteproject/refext).